lumynou5/github-release-action/README.md

 - `tag-template`
   The template of the Git tag.
 Default: `v{version}`.
 - `major-tag-template`
   The template of the Git tag of the major version.
+Doesn't perform if the major version is 0.
   Default: `v{major}`.
 Empty for no major tag.
 - `minor-tag-template`
   The template of the Git tag of the minor version.
 Default: `v{maojr}.{minor}`.
 Empty for no minor tag.
 - `name-template`